Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 ### 2. Database Overview

 There are certain tables in the database inside which the results of the analysis are stored.
-Some python scripts directly analyze extensions and store results inside the database, while others only make use of already existing results in the database to create the final results.
+Some python scripts directly analyse extensions and store results inside the database, while others only make use of already existing results in the database to create the final results.

 We provide an overview of the database tables.